JakePelrah/IMGD-CS-420x-Projects/A3/README.md

 I wasn't seeing any reaction with the given RD values; A=1.0, B=.5, Feed=.055, Kill=.062.
 Dropping B below 0.55 was fixed this issue.

+Options:
+Style Map - the three sections of my composition have different feed and kill rates.
+Flow - the root section flows downward.

 I'll show my wife soon...